Speech Samples

 The framework is trained and evaluated using L2-ARCTIC Corpus [1].

-(1) GST: This is the TTS system that AM conditions on the style embedding from the GST model [19].
-We set the number of token layers to six, the same as training accent categories.
+(1) AM-GST: A multi-speaker TTS system that conditions the AM on the GST model [31].
+We set the number of token layers to six, corresponding to the number of accent categories during training.

 a) Multi-speaker inherent-accent speech synthesis.